1stone/docker-7dtd/README.md

 - Backups in `/home/sdtd/backups`

 All of above is kept persistent throughout container restarts by using a docker volume for `/home/sdtd`.

+## Usage
+General operation of the docker image is as follows:
+- Upon first run, a new docker volume is created and mounted at `/home/sdtd`.
+- If the installed versions for *7DTD* and *Alloc Mod Fixes* do not match the previous versions recorded in `/home/sdtd/.versions`, they are downloaded and installed.
+- Configuration settings provided through the docker environment are applied.
+- Optional cron-jobs (e.g. for periodic backups) are installed.
+- 7DTD server is started.
+- Any INT oder TERM signals are watched, to shutdown the server gracefully.

 ### Runtime Parameters
 One design principle was to eliminate the need for pre-crafted or post-modified configuration files.
 Therefore most of the required configuration - if not all - can be provided through environment variables provided through the docker context.